beaton/Video-Streaming-App/README.md

 ## Platform support

-Although I've focused entirely on iOS and specifically the iPhone form factor at this point, there is support for a variety of platforms available today or in development by the Flutter team,
+Although I've focused entirely on iOS and specifically the iPhone form factor at this point, there is support for a variety of platforms available today or in development by the Flutter team or other contributors from the open source community,

 * Desktop: desktop support is in preview for Windows, macOS, and Linux.
 * Web: There is support for Web: https://flutter.dev/web (no browser plug-in required).
-This project does not yet support Web.
 * Roku: There is interest in supporting Roku: https://github.com/flutter/flutter/issues/37159 but as of yet, nothing available, I suspect it would need access to NDK vs. BrightScript for performance reasons so it's unlikely Roku will be available anytime soon.
 * Tizen: There is active development underway for Tizen support: https://github.com/flutter-tizen/flutter-tizen
-* UWP: There is active development underway for Windows 10 desktop, Windows 10x emulator, XBOX: https://github.com/clarkezone/fluttergalleryuwp
+* UWP: There is active development underway for Windows 10 desktop, Windows 10x emulator and XBOX: https://github.com/clarkezone/fluttergalleryuwp